QuantumBadger/RedReader/README.md

 Building
 --------

 RedReader is built using Gradle.
-On Linux, simply run:
+On Linux, run:

     ./gradlew installDebug